Archomeda/Gw2Sharp/README.md

 This library has been written to be as close as possible to the official API structure, with a few exceptions to make life easier.

+## Features
+Check the [features on GitHub pages](https://archomeda.github.io/Gw2Sharp#features) for the list of features.

 ## Requirements
 This project requires .NET Standard 2.0 and supports the C# 8.0 Nullable Reference Types feature for your convenience (optional when referencing this library).